The Ultimate Guide to Mountain Gorilla Trekking

 My next gorilla trekking experience, in Rwanda, was altogether different: there was so much going on it became a very busy hour for us.
 We watched twin baby gorillas playing with their mother.
 Huge adults sat munching in the bamboo above our heads.
 At one point, the whole gorilla family decided to walk through our nervous giggling group and we edged back in to the bush, as they brushed right past us.
 We even watched the Silverback having sex!
 All of this action was to the accompaniment of loud gorilla farts.

 Gorilla trekking is not a cheap experience.
 However, receipts from gorilla permit sales have made a huge and sustainable impact on the ability of these beautiful creatures to survive.
+This guide focuses on gorilla trekking in Uganda and Rwanda but gorilla tracking in the DRC is now back on the bucket list!
+This is great news for us travellers – local people and the gorillas too.
+It means security levels have improved.
+Tourist dollars contribute to conservation AND development.

 Are you looking for answers to any of these questions?